chartjs/Chart.js/docs/developers/contributing.md

 Please report these on the GitHub page - at <a href="https://github.com/chartjs/Chart.js" target="_blank">github.com/chartjs/Chart.js</a>.
 Please do not use issues for support requests.
 For help using Chart.js, please take a look at the [`chart.js`](https://stackoverflow.com/questions/tagged/chart.js) tag on Stack Overflow.

-Well structured, detailed bug reports are hugely valuable for the project.
+Well-structured, detailed bug reports are hugely valuable for the project.

 Guidelines for reporting bugs: